bugzmanov/nes_ebook/src/chapter_6_4.md

 <div style="text-align:center"><img src="./images/ch6.4/image_7_pacman_chrs.png" width="30%"/></div>

-If you don't see characters in pacman specifically, most likely this means there is some issues in the way you've implemented memory mapping for OAM DMA register (0x4014)
+If you don't see characters in Pacman, most likely this means there are some issues in the way you've implemented memory mapping for OAM DMA register (0x4014)